 To my friends and family I finally announced that I have booked an around-the-world ticket.
 As expected, the reactions ranged from disbelief to support to discouragement and envy.
 Some found it suspicious that my trip around the world would start on April Fool’s day and thought that I was joking, which was understandable.
 Had somebody told me in the beginning of the year that I would book an around the world-ticket, I would certainly not have taken it seriously.
 My mother was almost hoping that it was a joke: ‘How will you manage to attend twelve flight in six weeks, when you even oversleep your band rehearsals that are scheduled for 8 pm?’.
 Point made.
-I tried not to think about my sleeping problems, and instead kept myself busy with work, studies and organizing the around-the-world trip, while the word of me traveling around the world kept spreading in my hometown of Offenbach.
-Most people in my environment were supportive, but there were also critical voices claiming that my world trip is too short and I will miss out on so many things if I travel for such a short amount of time, instead of thinking about all the things that I could see and experience.
-I did not know how to react to that criticism, and was wondering if I should just say: „Yes, you are right, I will not fly around the world to visit ten countries and stay in Offenbach instead, to make sure that I will not miss out on anything”?
-Their discouraging words did not matter anymore, because the flights were already booked.
+I tried not to think about my insomnia, and instead kept myself busy with work, studies and organizing the around-the-world trip, while the word of me traveling around the world kept spreading in my hometown of Offenbach.
+Luckily, many people in my environment were supportive, but there were also critical voices claiming that my world trip is too short and I will miss out on so many things.
+I did not know how to react to that criticism, and was wondering if I should just say: „Yes, you are right, I will not fly around the world to visit ten countries and stay in Offenbach instead, to make sure that I will not miss out on anything”.
+But the discouraging words did not matter anyway, because the flights were already booked.
 Now there was no turning back.

 Meanwhile, new opportunities started to arise for our band in the beginning of 2010.
-Two weeks ago, we participated in the qualification round of the world’s biggest band contest, where the winners of each region in each country would have the chance to record a studio album and to sign a contract with a label.
-With the help of our supporters we became the number one band in the qualification Round in Frankfurt and thus made it to the semi-finals in our region, scheduled to take place in eight days.
-My around the World trip starts tomorrow.
-As much of a pity it is that I cannot be part of our band's most important concert ever, I know that Love Turns Hate can make it to the final round without me.
+Two weeks ago, we participated in the qualification round of the world’s biggest contest for unsigned bands, where the winners of each region in each country would have the chance to record a studio album and to sign a contract with a label.
+With the help of our supporters we became the number one band in the qualification Round in Frankfurt on that night and have now made it to the semi-finals in our region, scheduled to take place in eight days.
+The problem is that my around the World trip starts tomorrow.
+As much as I hate the fact that I cannot be with my friends to give our band's most important concert ever, I know that Love Turns Hate can make it to the final round without me.
 There is just no way that I could cancel the biggest and most important journey of my life.